yupferris/nvscene-presentation/README.md

          - But I still did for dataset generation, as I was quite used to it by then
          - However, when generating the twister bitmap, it took WAY too much time!!
        - I was really into writing compilers at the time
-         - Working at Outracks (now called Fuse) where we developed a graphics programming language called Uno for doing graphics
+         - Working at Outracks (now called Fuse) where we developed a programming language called Uno for doing graphics and shaders with less hassle and plumbing
        - How hard could it by to write my own assembler, with a meta-language built-in?
        - First place to start was to do a normal assembler, without metaprogramming facilities
        - Got that working in C#